-The Seven Spiritual Laws of Success by Deepak Chopra is a mix of spirituality, positive thinking and law of attraction.
+The Seven Spiritual Laws of Success teaches readers how to achieve success and fulfillment through a mix of spirituality, positive thinking, and law of attraction.

 - Let go of your ego as a separate identity

 - Join the connectedness of the energy that underpins the whole universe

 - When you connect to divine energy, you can get anything you want

 These are the Seven Spiritual Laws of Success:

 We are part of the divine force that created the universe.

 To find it, practice non-judgment, meditate thirty minutes twice a day and connect with divine energy.

 Deepap Chopra invites to give gifts and happily receive gifts in exchange.
 Keep that wealth circulating and there will be more wealth for everyone.